napari.layers.Points#

 refresh_colors([update_color_mapping])

-Calculate and update face and edge colors if using a cycle or color map
+Calculate and update face and border colors if using a cycle or color map

 refresh_text()